David-Guzman02/threat-hunting-scenario-tor/README.md

 ## Chronological Event Timeline

-## 📅 Tor Browser Activity Timeline
+## Tor Browser Activity Timeline

 ---

-### 📥 Download & Execution of Tor Installer
+### Download & Execution of Tor Installer

-**🕒 May 26, 2025 – 12:39:41 AM (UTC-4)**
+**May 26, 2025 – 12:39:41 AM (UTC-4)**
 - `tor-browser-windows-x86_64-portable-14.5.2.exe` was renamed in the Downloads folder.
 - This likely indicates a completed download or manual/system rename.

-**🕒 May 26, 2025 – 12:42:59 AM**
+**May 26, 2025 – 12:42:59 AM**
 - User `dgsec` executed the file `tor-browser-windows-x86_64-portable-14.5.2.exe` from `Downloads`.
-- ✅ This confirmed the launch of the Tor Browser's portable installer.
+- This confirmed the launch of the Tor Browser's portable installer.
 - **Command:** `tor-browser-windows-x86_64-portable-14.5.2.exe /S`

 ---

-### 📁 Installation Artifacts Appeared
+### Installation Artifacts Appeared

 **🕒 May 26, 2025 – 12:43:14 AM**
 - Files such as `tor.exe`, `tor.txt`, and `Torbutton.txt` appeared in the Tor Browser directory.
-- ✅ This indicates the application was successfully decompressed or extracted.
+- This indicates the application was successfully decompressed or extracted.

 ---

-### 🧪 Tor Browser Process Activity
+### Tor Browser Process Activity

-**🕒 May 26, 2025 – 12:44:11 AM to 12:45:00 AM**
+**May 26, 2025 – 12:44:11 AM to 12:45:00 AM**
 - Multiple `firefox.exe` processes were spawned from within the Tor Browser folder.
-- ✅ These processes suggest the browser was actively opened, and tabs or background processes were launched.
+- These processes suggest the browser was actively opened, and tabs or background processes were launched.

 ---

-### 🌐 Network Activity Suggesting Tor Usage
+### Network Activity Suggesting Tor Usage

-**🕒 May 26, 2025 – 12:44:25 AM**
+**May 26, 2025 – 12:44:25 AM**
 - `tor.exe` established an outbound connection to `116.255.1.163` over **TCP port 9001**, a known Tor relay port.

-**🔗 Other Notable Connections:**
+**Other Notable Connections:**
 - `tor.exe` also connected to:
   - `135.148.100.233` over port **443**
   - `51.83.132.103` over port **9001**